-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, put on your special adventuring bra for a game that tries to put the T&A into Point and Click, before realising that 'Click' doesn't have an 'a' in it.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, put on your special adventuring bra for a game that tries to put the T&A into point and click, before realising that 'click' doesn't have an 'a' in it.

 Welcome to Fascination, one of the most confusing erotic thrillers ever.